 A Few of our Programs & Prizes:

-The $4,000 Narrative Prize is awarded annually for the best short story, novel excerpt, poem, one-act play, graphic story, or work of literary nonfiction published by a new or emerging writer in Narrative.
-Recent winners include Gbenga Adesina, Brenden Willey, Paisley Rekdal, Javier Zamora, Ocean Vuong, and Anthony Marra.
+The $5,000 Narrative Prize is awarded annually for the best short story, novel excerpt, poem, one-act play, graphic story, or work of literary nonfiction published by a new or emerging writer in Narrative.
+Recent winners include Sarah Balakrishnan, Gbenga Adesina, Brenden Willey, Paisley Rekdal, Javier Zamora, Ocean Vuong, and Anthony Marra.
 For a complete list, look here.

-The Narrative “Tell Me a Story” High School Contest inspires students to find their voices beyond the confines of a classroom, inviting them to write across genres and offering them an opportunity to be mentored and published alongside many of today’s celebrated writers.
-Most recently, student writers submitted poems that addressed the prompt “Escape.”
-Read the winners here.
+The Narrative High School Writing Contest inspires students to find their voices beyond the confines of a classroom, inviting them to write across genres and offering them an opportunity to be mentored and published alongside many of today’s celebrated writers.
+Read our recent winners here.

 The Narrative Storyteller Prize is awarded each year at Narrative Night to a writer whose body of work represents a major accomplishment in our time and, in our opinion, stands among the best work of all time.
-Our 2021 Storyteller Honoree is Anna Deavere Smith.
+Our most recent Storyteller Honoree is Anna Deavere Smith.

 Other Awards for Narrative Authors:

 Narrative’s writers have been awarded the Nobel and Pulitzer Prizes, National Book Awards, Pushcart Prizes, MacArthur “Genius” Grants, and many other laurels and prizes.
 You’ll find a complete list here.